Accessing Electronic Court Records

 • After judgment, if the plaintiff prevailed, in Forcible Entry and Detainer (FED or eviction), small claims, and foreclosure cases.

-Also, the public may search and view records the court makes accessible remotely.
+Also, the public may search and view records in public civil cases that the court makes accessible remotely.

 What electronic court records are only accessible at a courthouse?

-The public may access electronic court records in civil and family cases at a courthouse where eFiling is available, unless the court records are deemed nonpublic pursuant to MRECS or confidential by law.
+The public may access electronic court records in civil and family cases at a courthouse where eFiling is available, unless the court records are nonpublic under to MRECS or confidential by law.

 Legacy cases